DrrDom/pmapper/README.md

 ## Documentation
 More documentation can be found here - https://pmapper.readthedocs.io/en/latest/

+## Changelog
+**1.0.0**
+- added functionality to calculate 3D pharmacophore descriptors for molecules with exclusion of single atoms (for the purpose of model interpretation)
+- added convenience function get_feature_ids
+- added function add_feature to manually edit/construct a pharmacophore
+- added save/load of pharmit pharmacophore models

+- IMPORTANT: changed the hashing procedure to make it more stable (pickle dependency was removed).
+This breaks compatibility with previously generated md5 hashes with `get_signature_md5`, `iterate_pharm` and `iterate_pharm1` functions, all other functionality was not affected.

+**1.0.1**
+- `fit_model` function can return rms by request

+**1.0.2**
+- `fit_model` function now returns a dict of mapped feature ids

+**1.0.3**
+- add `get_subpharmacophore` function
+- fix `get_mirror_pharmacophore` function to use the same bin step and cached args as for the source pharmacophore instance

+**1.0.4**
+- fix installation of dependency `networkx`
+- add citations on examples of `pmapper` descriptors used for machine learning

+**1.1**
+- change SMARTS pattern to avoid matching positively charge nitrogen atoms as H-bond acceptors

+**1.1.1**
+- fix missing aromatic features when reading LigandScout models

+**1.1.2**
+- add treatment of exclusion volume features in LigandScout files

+**1.1.3**
+- add file format check for loading of xyz file

 ## Citation
 Ligand-Based Pharmacophore Modeling Using Novel 3D Pharmacophore Signatures